JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences-faqs/index.md

 For a while my favorite talks were on wacky subjects, like bending TypeScript's type system into weird shapes.
 I've recently also been enjoying talks on communications and team processes.

-> Check this again in March 2023 - I _really_ liked my talks at [All Things Open 2022](https://2022.allthingsopen.org) and [LeadDev Berlin 2022](https://leaddev.com/leaddev-berlin), and those videos should be available by then.

 ## Closing Thoughts